stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 Cloud services such as [Heroku](https://www.heroku.com/), [Google App Engine](https://cloud.google.com/appengine/) and [Zeit Now](https://zeit.co/now) provide low-maintenance hosting for Node.js Web applications.

-To produce applications for function-as-a-service systems, such as AWS Lambda, use the [Serverless](https://www.serverless.com) framework.
+To produce applications for function-as-a-service infrastructure, such as [AWS Lambda](https://aws.amazon.com/lambda/), use the [Serverless](https://www.serverless.com) framework.

 # Web Clients #

 Use the [axios](https://github.com/axios/axios) library for your Web client software, such as downloading files or working with APIs.
-The HTTP software included with Node.js does not use Promises.
+The HTTP software included with Node.js uses callbacks, rather than the newer  promises style of API.

 # Accessing Databases #

+[Objection.js](https://vincit.github.io/objection.js) provides a Object Relational Mapper (ORM) for working with SQL databases.
+[TypeORM](http://typeorm.io) is an emerging alternative to Objection.js.
+For MongoDB, use [Mongoose](http://mongoosejs.com/).

-To access a SQL database service such as PostgreSQL, MySQL, or Oracle you will need to install the client software for that product, along with a separate Node.js adapter.
+> *Driver software required:* To access a database service such as PostgreSQL, MySQL, or MongoDB, you will need to install the appropriate Node.js driver.

-> *Connecting to Microsoft SQL Server*: [Microsoft recommend that you use the Node.js Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/node-js/node-js-driver-for-sql-server).

-[Objection.js](https://vincit.github.io/objection.js) provides a Object Relational Mapper.
-[TypeORM](http://typeorm.io) is an emerging alternative.

 # Graphical Desktop Applications #

-If you are interested in developing desktop applications, use [Electron](https://electronjs.org/).
+To create desktop applications, use [Electron](https://electronjs.org/).

 # Mobile Applications #